-Regulators, investors, and other stakeholders are demanding more detailed and timely disclosures of businesses’ climate-related risks and opportunities, and are increasingly scrutinizing plans for resiliency against short-term, medium-term, and long-term climate scenarios.
+Regulators, investors and other stakeholders are demanding more detailed and timely disclosures of businesses’ climate-related risks and opportunities, and are increasingly scrutinising plans for resiliency against short-term, medium-term and long-term climate scenarios.
 While the private sector has not yet agreed upon a common framework for comprehensive corporate climate reporting, there are a handful of established standard-setters that watchdogs deem to be the most authoritative.
 In some jurisdictions, some have become mandatory for companies to follow.

 Two bodies that are widely embraced around the globe are the Sustainability Accounting Standards Board (SASB), which issues guidance on ESG topics for investors, and the Global Reporting Initiative (GRI) Standards, which allows organizations to share how they’re managing impacts on society and the environment.
 In addition, in Europe, the Sustainable Finance Disclosure Regulation (SFDR) requires financial firms to classify products according to one of three defined categories, depending on their sustainability focus.10 Meanwhile, US regulators are weighing rules that would mandate more quantitative and qualitative reporting of climate risks, including an accounting of GHG emissions released by a company and its value chain.11